Agent Control Plane Reference Architecture (ACP-RA)

 Multi-agent systems only scale safely if agent-to-agent communication is treated like a governed mesh.

 The IAG is intentionally protocol-neutral.
 It can front interoperable protocols such as the Agent2Agent (A2A) protocol or the Model Context Protocol (MCP)—or successor protocols that provide similar semantics.
-The ACP does not bet on a single wire protocol; it standardizes the policy surface required no matter what carries the message.

 Required policy surface (independent of protocol):